Lockerby East Project, Ontario, Canada

 • Geology and Mineralization

-Ni-Cu-PGM mineralization on the property is directly associated with the basal contact of the SIC and is hosted in Norite and Sublayer layers along the contact.
-On the property the SIC contact dips 45° to the north at surface, but gradually steepens until it rolls over dipping to the south where the Lockerby East Deposit is located (~900-1000 metres depth).
-Several additional rollovers associated with mineralization are modeled below based on a few mineralized drill holes.
+The West Graham and LKE deposits are within a shallow embayment in the basal contact of the SIC and are hosted in Norite and Sublayer layers along or near the contact.
+At surface where the West Graham Deposit outcrops the SIC contact dips 45° to the north, but gradually the contact steepens until it rolls over dipping to the south.
+This rollover/ fold is associated with the LKE Deposit at depth.
+Similar rollovers associated with mineralization are modeled further below the LKE deposit which have yet to be adequately explored.

-Two distinct types of sulphide mineralization exist on the property.
-Disseminated blebs and net textured sulfides hosted in Norite make up most of the mineralization within the West Graham Deposit.
-Mineralization along the contact is in the form massive to semi-massive sulfide stringers and breccia veins.
-Although some contact mineralization is observed within the West Graham Deposit, the best mineralization of this type is observed further down within Lockerby East Deposit.
+Two distinct types of sulfide mineralization exist on the property.
+Disseminated blebs and net textured sulfides hosted in norite above the contact make up most of the mineralization within the West Graham Deposit.
+Semi-massive and massive sulfides veins along the contact make up most of the mineralization within the LKE Deposit.
+Although these mineralization types are distinct, they are often spatially related as the West Graham style mineralization is observed above and around the LKE Deposit, and occasionally small stringers are observed along the contact below the West Graham Deposit.

 • Maps and Figures